<iframe src="https://www.googletagmanager.com/ns.html?id=GTM-PRQLQP" height="0" width="0" style="display:none;visibility:hidden">

 Let's get learning

-Ready to start learning?
+Interested in studying a Master of Creative Industries at UC?
 Download a brochure, or speak to our staff via email or over the phone.

 We can answer all of your burning questions including:

-• Matching the course to you
+• Finding the best course for you

 • How to apply

-• Tuition cost and fees
+• Tuition costs and fees

-Download a course guide Enquire
+Download brochure Enquire

 Other quick links